AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 // EXCEPT from their paper
 // Varying network connectivity: Robots within a communication range rC of each other form a partially connected network, and can collaboratively modify their planned paths.
 We investigate the effect of varying rC for NR = 30 for the 100 m diameter circle formation with obstacles.
 Table I shows that as rC increases robots take more of their neighbours into account, resulting in greater makespans but small changes in the distances travelled and path smoothness.
 This highlights the applicability of our method to real networks where sensing and communication range may be limited.

 This scenario uses the same environment as the Environment Obstacles scenario, see @s.r.scenarios.environment-obstacles.
+Robots within a communication range $r_C$ of each other form a partially connected network.
+The more robots that are connected with each other the more

+#line(length: 100%, stroke: 10pt + red)

 #figure(
   grid(